 Domestic violence and abuse

-Are you experiencing domestic violence and/or abuse?
+Are you experiencing domestic abuse?

 If you are suffering abuse you are probably scared and upset.
 But there are ways that you can change things and there are many people who can help you.

 Firstly it's very important that you remember:

 - it is not your fault